War of attrition (game): Examining the game

 To see how a war of attrition works, consider the all pay auction: Assume that each player makes a bid on an item, and the one who bids the highest wins a resource of value V. Each player pays his bid.
 In other words, if a player bids b, then his payoff is -b if he loses, and V-b if he wins.
-Finally, assume that if both players bid the same amount b, then they split the value of V, each gaining V/2-b.
+Assume that if both players bid the same amount b, then they split the value of V, each gaining V/2-b.
 Finally, think of the bid b as time, and this becomes the war of attrition, since a higher bid is costly, but the higher bid wins the prize.

 The premise that the players may bid any number is important to analysis of the all-pay, sealed-bid, second-price auction.
 The bid may even exceed the value of the resource that is contested over.
 This at first appears to be irrational, being seemingly foolish to pay more for a resource than its value; however, remember that each bidder only pays the low bid.
 Therefore, it would seem to be in each player's best interest to bid the maximum possible amount rather than an amount equal to or less than the value of the resource.

 There is a catch, however; if both players bid higher than V, the high bidder does not so much win, but loses less.
 The player who bid the lesser value b loses b and the one who bid more loses b -V (where, in this scenario, b>V).
 This situation is commonly referred to as a Pyrrhic victory.
 For a tie such that b>V/2, they both lose b-V/2.
 Luce and Raiffa referred to the latter situation as a "ruinous situation"; both players suffer, and there is no winner.

 The conclusion one can draw from this pseudo-matrix is that there is no value to bid which is beneficial in all cases, so there is no dominant strategy.
 However, there are multiple asymmetric weak Nash Equilibria in pure strategies.
 For example, either player could commit to any bid b≥V. The other player's best response is to bid zero as there is no bid with which they can win the prize and receive a positive payoff.
 The player with the positive bid pays nothing in equilibrium.
 So, they have no incentive to bid less.
 This equilibrium is subgame perfect.

 There is also a symmetric equilibrium in mixed strategies.